PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/data-visu.rst

 Data Visualization
 ==================

+.. note:: Please notice this visualization is for the data without any
+         pre-processing, i.e., the data that we obtained right after encoding the video sequences.
+You can get a sense of what kind of data that we are dealing with.
+And you might know the reason for the techniques executed in the pre-processing steps, such as edge strength analysis for smooth-removing.

 In the python project for pre-processing the data, which is `data-processing-for-fast-depth-coding <https://github.com/PharrellWANG/data-processing-for-fdc>`_, you can visualize the collected data by typing commands from terminal:

 .. code-block:: python